nkini/CMPS128-DistributedSystems/HW3/Spec-v2.md

 For the 3rd and final assignment, you will implement a fault-tolerant distributed key value store, in a CAP trade-off design space.
 We will inject faults in the system by crashing nodes, increase the system load to capacity, introduce network delays etc., and test for consistency and availability in spite of such faults, or in the presence of such loads.

+### Due Date:
+Soft deadline: June 5th, 2016.
+11:59pm.
+Hard deadline: June 10th, 2016.
+11:59pm.
+No penalties for submitting after the soft deadline but before the hard deadline.
+Submissions after the hard deadline will not be graded.

 ### Design space:
 Implement a C+P or an A+P KVS.
 Sure, if you feel particularly bold and rebellious, attempt C+A+P. Note that the P (partition tolerance) is mandatory.
 Introduce fault tolerance through a replication scheme.
 You can choose any scheme discussed in class, or even one of your own.
 The scheme of grading will differ depending on your design choice.